pniebrzydowski/wedding/content/en/our-story.md

 In the meantime, we took our first extended trip together, spending about 10 days in Thailand.
 We again discovered our ability to adjust to adversity, surviving a 4-hour flight delay followed by a convenience store dinner, and dealing with a hospital visit after Christina was hit by a motorbike.

 Despite these challenges, the trip was a wonderful experience which exibited our connection.
-While enjoying a peaceful late-night swim in the warm ocean, Christina professed her love and Patrick responded enthusiastically with an invitation to visit his family a few months later in the USA over Christmas.
+While enjoying a peaceful late-night swim in the warm ocean, Christina said "I love you" for the first time and Patrick responded enthusiastically with an invitation to visit his family a few months later in the USA over Christmas.

 ### The Engagement